Subroto823/dsa-js/data-structures/custom-ds/09-advanced/disjoint-set/README.md

 * Find: You can quickly find out which group an element belongs to.
 For example, you can ask, "Which group does element X belong to?"
 And it will tell you that it's in group AB.

+# Uses
-## Disjoint-set data structures are commonly used in various algorithms and applications, including:
+Disjoint-set data structures are commonly used in various algorithms and applications, including:

 * Kruskal's algorithm for finding the minimum spanning tree of a graph.
 * Connected component labeling in image processing.